Sambruk/digitala-produkter-bol/readme.md

 | orderRows.deliveryDate | string | | Used with status backordered |
 | orderRows.licenseKeys | array | * | License keys that can be used when assigning.
 An array of strings.
 Number of licenses should be the same as the number of copies ordered |

-\* = license keys are mandatory when the status is delivered and notifyUser is set to false false.
+\* = license keys are mandatory when the status is delivered and notifyUser is set to false.
 ### Value list order reply
 | Status | Description |
 | --- | --- |